Research Data Commons

 iTHRIV has initiated a phased roll-out of this product and use is currently limited to a small set of initial UVA projects.
 By working closely with research teams on these early Research Data Commons projects, with team members spanning the UVA School of Medicine, School of Data Science, School of Education and School of Arts and Sciences, the iTHRIV team can continue to test and refine system features, monitor system activity, and work to enhance the existing security model.
 “We could not be more excited about this early success of the Commons,” said Dr. Karen Johnston, Associate Vice President for Clinical & Translational Research and iTHRIV co-PI.
 “We recognize that development of such an infrastructure is extremely complex and we could not have done it without the commitment across the health system and other schools.
 We are thrilled that our team is being recognized nationally as leaders in this space in the CTSI network.
 This is true team science and another opportunity for iTHRIV to facilitate and accelerate the research success of our clinical and translational workforce.”

-iTHRIV plans to expand use of the system to all UVA researchers conducting clinical and translational research around August of this year.
-By the end of 2021, once the appropriate data governance has been established, they expect to allow limited public access to certain project and dataset descriptions and published datasets. iTHRIV partner institutions (Virginia Tech, Inova Health, and Carilion Clinic) will be adding their own branches to the federated iTHRIV Research Data Commons later this year, thereby integrating this product with their own local data environments and demonstrating the potential for further cross-state expansion.
+By the start of 2023, iTHRIV plans to expand use of the system to all UVA researchers conducting clinical and translational research and to allow limited public access to certain project and dataset descriptions as well as published datasets. iTHRIV partner institutions (Virginia Tech, Inova Health, and Carilion Clinic) will be adding their own branches to the federated iTHRIV Research Data Commons later this year, thereby integrating this product with their own local data environments and demonstrating the potential for further cross-state expansion.

 "Even smaller labs are now unable to fully analyze and explore the large volumes of biomedical data that they are generating, and the analysis gap gets larger as we move up to center- and programmatic-level research", said Dr Joe Mychaleckyj, Assistant Dean for Biomedical Data Sciences Research in the School of Medicine.
 "With this new infrastructure in place, researchers in the School, and later, in our partner organizations, will be able to discover data sets and projects that would otherwise remain siloed and hidden, potentially generating new and exciting opportunities for collaboration.
 Many congratulations to the whole iTHRIV team in accomplishing this huge first milestone for the Research Data Commons.”